skimzor/DMG-AB/README.md

 # Disclaimer

-I have not personally tested this PCB (lul DMG) as it was made for a member of the Game Boy community, so please use at your own risk.
+I have not personally tested this PCB as it was made for a member of the Game Boy community, so please use at your own risk.

 If you identify any issues or have fixes, please contact me on discord: *skimzor#5078*